Cognitive Adaptations

 The first Open Source, AI-powered cognitive and linguistic accessibility platform that guarantees 100% compliance for organizations with the European Accessibility Act (EAA), WCAG 2.2 AAA and ISO 24495-1 standards, Universal Design for Learning UDL, as well as accessibility laws in over 50 countries.

-We are a social enterprise with the potential to disseminate accessible communication for 15 cognitive profiles, reaching 1.3 billion people at scale, with ethically integrated, unique, and low-cost AI and blockchain.
+We are a social enterprise with the potential to disseminate accessible communication for 15 cognitive profiles, reaching 1.3 billion people at scale, with ethically integrated, unique, and low-cost AI.

 Statement of Principles